 The CESM-CAM5.4 pre-industrial simulation was initialized from the CESM-CAM5.3 control run at year 402 and run for approximately 106 years.
-Since CAM5.4 was seen as a transitional model in the CAM development process, a 20th Century run was not performed with this configuration.
-Like the CESM-CAM5.4 simulation, the CESM-CAM5.5 pre-industrial control

-30 simulation was also initialized from the CESM-CAM5.3 control run at year 402 and was run for 200 years.
-At year 150, a single 20th Century member was started.
-We recognize the relative shortness in the simulation length of the CAM5.4 and

-CAM5.5 control runs, however, since both simulations achieve a reasonable stable equilibrium by the end of their runs, we would not expect the simulated mean climate results to change much with a longer simulation.
+Since CAM5.4 was seen as a transitional model in the CAM development process, a 20th century run was not performed with this configuration.
+Like the CESM-CAM5.4 simulation, the CESM-CAM5.5 pre-industrial control simulation was also initialized from the CESM-CAM5.3 control run at year 402 and was run for 200 years.
+At year 150, a single 20th century member was started.
+We recognize the relative shortness in the simulation length of the CAM5.4 and CAM5.5 control runs; however, since both simulations achieve a reasonable stable equilibrium by the end of their runs, we would not expect the simulated mean climate results to change much with a longer simulation.

-4 RESULTS
+4 Results

 Section 4.1 will focus on the simulated mean state climates produced by the three configurations of CAM in coupled mode.
 For the sake of completeness and continuity, comparisons between CAM5.3, CAM5.4, and CAM5.5 will focus on the pre-industrial control runs.
-Sections 4.2, 4.3, and 4.4 will present results on the ocean meridional overturning circulation, the El Niño Southern Oscillation, and Madden Julian Oscillation, respectively.
-In section 4.5 results and implications of the historical run performed for CAM5.5 will also be presented.
+Section 4.2, 4.3, and 4.4 will present results on the ocean meridional overturning circulation, the El Niño-Southern Oscillation, and the Madden-Julian Oscillation, respectively.
+In Sect.
+4.5, results and implications of the historical run performed for CAM5.5 will also be presented.

-4.1 MEAN STATE CLIMATE
+4.1 Mean state climate